 Once cooked, transfer meat to a bowl (discard bone).
 Then, pour everything from the slow cooker into a strainer to separate the juices from the onions.
 Discard the juices, add the onions back to the pork and using two forks, shred the meat.
 Finally, mix in the BBQ sauce.
 You can keep the meat warm in the slow cooker, refrigerate until ready to use, or freeze for up to 3 months.

 To make BBQ Pulled Pork Sliders: Gently toast your slider rolls under a low broiler.
-Then pile about a ¼ cup pulled pork on the bottom half of the roll, followed by about 2 tablespoons of your favorite store-bought or homemade coleslaw.
+Pile about a ¼ cup pulled pork on the bottom half of the roll, followed by about 2 tablespoons of your favorite store-bought or homemade coleslaw.
 Finally, place the top half of the bun over the slaw and serve.

 BBQ Pulled Pork Nachos